 I am published with I.U.
-Press / Quarry Books, Brown Trout Publishers, Tide-Mark Press, Shutterbug, Digital Photographer, Photoshop User, Sun Day Greetings, Pro Nature Photographer, destination and vacation guides as well as having photos hanging in restaurants, hospitals, nature centers, and various other outlets.
-Six of my books are co-authored with my wife.
+Press, Quarry Books, Mountain Press Publishing, Brown Trout Publishers, Tide-Mark Press, Shutterbug, Digital Photographer, Photoshop User, Sun Day Greetings, Luminous Landscape, Pro Nature Photographer, travel, destination and vacation guides as well as having photos hanging in restaurants, hospitals, nature centers, and various other outlets.
+Seven of my books are co-authored with my wife.
 I have an extensive library of stock images from around the mid-west which are availabe for publications or various decor.
 Feel free to contact me if you are in need of an image, a consultant for either photography or post processing, a speaker or a one on one workshop.

 My style, even though it’s digital today, has its roots firmly planted in darkroom techniques based on my many years as a custom darkroom printer, almost a lifetime in fact.
 I find the “wet lab” techniques are still my favorite look and I "mostly" process my digital photos based on darkroom methods as much as I can.
 I prefer photos that don't look over worked, over saturated etc., but rather have an overall nice contrast and color balance to them.
 In the days of film, contrast used to be selected by the type of film you shot then paired to the grade of paper you printed on.
 This was done no matter the type of film you used.
 Then time was spent burning and dodging, even burning and dodging with filters when needed when you made a custom print.
 I personally still like this look to this day.
 I also believe my art training and background helps to bring out the depth in my photos, defining shapes, contour, lighting, nuances, etc. I feel It gives my photos a subtle depth and character that many people pick up but can’t quite put their finger on, but they know it's there.
 My art style and techniques are also evident in my processing, it’s just a different medium today is all.